How Websites Get Ranked by Importance

 What it doesn't cover

-- —Does not cover ranking documents solely based on their content keywords without considering incoming links.
+- —Does not cover ranking documents solely based on the words they contain, without considering incoming links.

-- —Does not cover ranking systems that only count the number of incoming links without considering the quality or score of those linking documents.
+- —Does not cover ranking systems that only count the number of links to a document, without adjusting for the importance of the linking document itself.

 The clever bit

 The truly novel idea was to treat links as "votes" of importance, where a link from a more important page counts more than a link from a less important page.
-This recursive definition of importance, combined with the "random surfer" model (Claim 10's "random traversal"), allowed for an objective and scalable way to rank the vast and ever-changing web.
+This recursive definition of importance, where a page's score depends on the scores of the pages linking to it, was a breakthrough for ranking information in vast, interconnected networks.

 Why it matters